 In this modified system, the capacitor satisfies (1) to (4), and thus, according to Gładziejewski, has the functional profile of a SR. But capacitors surely are mere causal mediators, and even in this (fairly complex) toy system the capacitor functions simply as a battery to keep the alarm ringing.
 It thus seems that bearing features (1) to (4) is not sufficient for an item to function as a representation.
 Hence (1) to (4) do not spell out a robustly representational functional profile.
 As a consequence, if SRs are defined in terms of items bearing features (1) to (4), SRs do not meet the job description challenge.
 Indeed, it seems to me that the same sort of worries that motivated either the rejection of the receptor notion of representation (e.g. Ramsey 2007; Orlandi 2014) or a strong suspicion about its explanatory potential (Williams and Colling 2017) emerge again.
-If our most demanding account of SRs identifies simple capacitors as representations, how could panrepresentationalism be avoided?
-How does such a notion of representation doing valuable explanatory work?
+If our most demanding account of SRs identifies simple capacitors as representation capture a distinctive psychological or cognitive phenomenon?
+Is the proposed notion of representation doing valuable explanatory work?
 Surely my toy system's functioning can be entirely and transparently understood without invoking representations.
 If these are reasons to reject, or be skeptical of, receptors, they will also be reasons to reject, or be skeptical of, SRs.
 As Nishberg and Shapiro (2020, p.2) nicely put it, SRs and receptors have a common fate.

-30 Notice that in thermostats bi-metallic strips are used as switches in the same way.
+&lt;sup>30 Notice that in thermostats bi-metallic strips are used as switches in the same way.